-Under the SBA debenture program, the SBA commits to purchase debentures issued by SBICs; such debentures have 10-year terms with the entire principal balance due at maturity and are guaranteed by the SBA.
-The SBA has made commitments to purchase \$275,000 of SBA debentures from the Company on or before September 30, 2020.
-Unused commitments as of December 31, 2016 and 2015 were \$51,000 and \$11,500, respectively.
+Under the SBA debenture program, the SBA commits to purchase debentures issued by SBICs and such debentures are guaranteed by the SBA.
+The SBA has made commitments to purchase \$225,000 of SBA debentures from the Company on or before September 30, 2019.
+Unused commitments as of December 31, 2015 and 2014 were \$11,500 and \$51,500, respectively.
 The SBA may limit the amount that may be drawn each year under these commitments, and each issuance of leverage is conditioned on the Company's full compliance, as determined by the SBA, with the terms and conditions set forth in the SBIC Act.